James A. Dodrill

 From 1999 to 2019, Commissioner Dodrill was Corporate Claims Counsel for The Progressive Group of Insurance Companies, responsible for corporate claims litigation and risk management as well as supervision of high exposure/special complexity insurance-related legal matters involving conflicts of law, multi state/multi party claims, appellate actions, and bad faith/extra-contractual institutional litigation nationally, as well as government relations and legislative affairs.
 He served for six years as Chairman of the West Virginia Insurance Federation, has testified before the Council of the District of Columbia on insurance matters, and has worked on insurance regulatory and legislative matters not only in West Virginia, but also in South Carolina, Maryland and other states.
 He also authored training materials, conducted numerous insurance claims and litigation management courses, and was an approved property and liability insurance instructor.
 Commissioner Dodrill is admitted to the practice of law before the United States Supreme Court, the U. S. Courts of Appeal for the Fourth and Sixth Circuits, the U. S. District Courts for the Northern and Southern Districts of West Virginia and the Southern District of Ohio, and the West Virginia Supreme Court of Appeals.

 Commissioner Dodrill is also a veteran and served in the first Gulf War in 1991.
 After 21 years of service in the U. S. Air Force and Air National Guard, he retired in 1998 at the rank of Lieutenant Colonel.
-He has continued to serve in the Civil Air Patrol (CAP), the official auxiliary of the U. S. Air Force, and in October 2018, he was promoted to Colonel and appointed to a four-year term as Commander of CAP’s West Virginia Wing.
-Commissioner Dodrill’s uniformed service totals more than 40 years.
+Along with his additional service in the Civil Air Patrol (CAP), the official auxiliary of the U. S. Air Force, Commissioner Dodrill’s total uniformed service is more than 40 years.